Faihope/a8/README.md

 ## Known Bugs

-* There is no known bug so far,incase of any feel free to reach out.
+* There are no known bugs so far,incase of any feel free to reach out.

 ## License